aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_repository.md

       --slow                             scan over time with lower CPU and memory utilization --tag string                       pass the tag name to be scanned -t, --template string                  output template
-      --tf-vars strings                  specify paths to override the Terraform tfvars files --token string                     for authentication in client/server mode --token-header string              specify a header name for token in client/server mode (default "Trivy-Token")
+      --tf-exclude-downloaded-modules    remove results for downloaded modules in .terraform folder --tf-vars strings                  specify paths to override the Terraform tfvars files --token string                     for authentication in client/server mode --token-header string              specify a header name for token in client/server mode (default "Trivy-Token")